 The brainchild of our friends at Nut Brothers and Loaf NZ this nutritious snack combined the tastiest natural blueberries with the finest peanut butter goodness.
 Blue Balls were available from Countdown Supermarkets and Loaf NZ’s online store throughout Blue September, and not only did they taste great, they helped raise awareness of prostate and testicular cancer, and raised vital funds with 40 cents from every individual pack going to Prostate Cancer NZ and Testicular Cancer NZ.

-Leading up to Father’s Day, Giftbox Boutique held its annual blue ribbon appeal to raise money for Prostate Cancer Foundation NZ.
+In 2020, leading up to Father’s Day, Giftbox Boutique held its annual blue ribbon appeal to raise money for Prostate Cancer Foundation NZ.
 The online gift hamper retailer encouraged customers to add a decorative blue ribbon to their Father’s Day gift order for an additional one dollar.
 Giftbox Boutique then matched this donation meaning two dollars donated for every gift basket sent out with a blue ribbon attached.
 The blue ribbon appeal raised $1,728 and significantly eclipsed last year’s donation of $720.

 “It was great to see so many of our customers getting behind such a deserving cause.
 Each year we try and beat our previous year’s donation.
 We were over the moon to beat this by more than double!” – Katie Grey, Giftbox Boutique Director

 Hautapu Rugby Club’s Blue Ribbon Day Charity Match and Auction

 The Cambridge-based rugby club commissioned a special rugby strip, by Paladin Sports, for its Senior A team to play in against opponents Fraser Tech at Memorial Park in Cambridge.
 People paid a gold coin entry fee as a donation and the Hautapu rugby jerseys were later auctioned at the clubrooms.